iccavingrepo/ICCC-Website-Heritage-2015-04-version/README.md

     ForwardAgent yes
 ```

-Confirm that 'ssh-agent -L' knows your identity.
+Confirm that 'ssh-add -L' knows your identity.
+(If not, 'ssh-add ~/.ssh/id_rsa' )

 You can test this with 'ssh -T git@github.com' once logged into the Union.